 At Vernon, we have high expectations for the quality of teaching across school.
 We ensure that continued improvement is the focus of our monitoring schedule by focusing on how staff can share good practice between each other, identify areas for improvement and seek high quality CPD, both internally led by outstanding practitioners and through external sources, can be provided to support their improvement.

 Early Years Foundation Stage Curriculum

-Early Years education is the foundation on which children build the rest of their lives.
+Early Years is the foundation on which children build the rest of their educational journey.
 Our aim is to provide a broad, balanced and relevant range of experiences, well rooted in play and planned to be worthwhile and of interest and value to our children.
 These experiences will be developed in a safe, secure and supportive environment.
 Children will be able to fully develop socially, emotionally, physically, intellectually and spiritually as they work towards achieving the early learning goals.

 We work from the Statutory framework for the Early Years Foundation Stage, with four overarching principles: Learning and Development, The Unique Child, Positive Relationships and Enabling Environments.
 There are seven areas of learning and development.
 The three Prime areas are: Personal, Social and Emotional Development, Physical Development, Communication and Language.
 There are a further four specific areas: Literacy, Mathematics, Understanding the World, Expressive Arts and Design.
 In planning and guiding children’s activities, our staff reflect on the different ways that children learn and reflect these in their practice.
 The three characteristics of effective teaching and learning are: playing and exploring, active learning, creating and thinking critically.

 The Impact of our Curriculum:

 As a result of our well-planned and implemented curriculum, we would expect the impact to be that:

 - Our children show creativity, curiosity, independence, respect and cooperation.

 - Our children demonstrate a passion and thirst for learning